Donate Books and Materials

 Donating to the Book Fair

-The Newberry is pleased to accept donations for our annual Book Fair held in July.
-Every item sold at the Book Fair begins as a donation, and all proceeds from the sale support the Newberry’s collections, library services, and programs.
-You can find the answers to commonly asked questions below or call the Book Fair Hotline at (312) 255-3501 for additional information.
+The Newberry is pleased to accept donations for our annual Book Fair.
+Every item sold at the Book Fair begins as a donation, and all proceeds from the sale support the Newberry’s collections, services, and programs.
+You can find the answers to commonly asked questions below.
+For additional information, please call the Book Fair Hotline at (312) 255-3501.

-The Book Fair would not be possible without these donations and the generosity of our volunteers who help staff the event.
+The Book Fair would not be possible without your donations and the generosity of our volunteers who help staff the event.
 Learn more about volunteering at the Book Fair.

 When can I donate?

-Books may be dropped off when the Newberry’s lights are on.
+Books may be dropped off throughout the year when the Newberry’s lights are on (see below for exceptions).
 Our preference is between 8 am and 4 pm, Monday through Saturday.
-The building is closed on Memorial Day and Labor Day weekends and certain other holidays, so we recommend calling the main line at (312) 943-9090 in advance to confirm.
+Please note that the building is closed on Memorial Day and Labor Day weekends and certain other holidays, so we recommend calling the main line at (312) 943-9090 in advance to confirm our hours.

 In order to manage our inventory, we regret that we are unable to accept book donations between the following dates: